Nepiki/Guides/Crazy-Kong-(Arcade).md

 The game starts at L=01 **and ends at L=22.** Each level consists of four stages: barrel, conveyor, spring, and rivet, in that order.
 Stage 22-1 is the 85th stage of the game.

 Due to hardware limitations, only four barrels can be on-screen at any time.
 On the barrel stage, there can only be a single fireball active at once.
 On the conveyor stage, only two fireballs can ever be active at once.
-This is a stark contrast to Donkey Kong, which many more obstacles and enemies your way.
+This is a stark contrast to Donkey Kong, which hurls many more obstacles and enemies your way.

 These limitations mean **Crazy Kong is significantly easier than Donkey Kong.** I am convinced that with enough practice, anyone can reach L=22 and finish the game.